 Are we getting too many negative responses?
 Why?
 How can we fix issues?
 What are we doing right and what have we improved over time?
 What are the most urgent issues to solve?

 Assessing responses from customer surveys and creating a report that will give us the answers to these questions is easier said than done.
-It may take us hours, days or even weeks to go through all responses and find the root of a problem or the reason for a sudden increase in our customer churn.
+It may take us hours, or even days to go through all responses and find the root of a problem, a valuable feature request, or the reason for a sudden increase in our customer churn.
 Nonetheless, we know it’s fundamental to delve into customer feedback since a customer that had a poor experience only has a 43% chance of retention for the following year.